lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 The two technologies are also similar when we look at recurrent errors supported by two or more Q30+ bases (orange and light blue curves).
 Roche further demonstrated similar SNP and indel calling accuracy to NovaSeq during the webinar.

-**Overall, I am really impressed by the quality of SBX-D along with its throughput.**
+**Overall, I am really impressed by the quality of SBX-D as well as its throughput.**
 Nevertheless, I believe the decision to always choose the longer strand is questionable.
 This will leave a trap for many current analyses including all pileup-based ones.
 While DeepVariant can learn the pattern and GATK can be tuned, they are only part of the ecosystem.